DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/1_client_credentials.md

 }
 ```

-* ``AddAuthentication`` adds the authentication services to DI and configures ``Bearer`` as the default scheme.
+* *AddAuthentication* adds the authentication services to DI and configures *Bearer* as the default scheme.
-* ``UseAuthentication`` adds the authentication middleware to the pipeline so authentication will be performed automatically on every call into the host.
+* *UseAuthentication* adds the authentication middleware to the pipeline so authentication will be performed automatically on every call into the host.
-* ``UseAuthorization`` adds the authorization middleware to make sure, our API endpoint cannot be accessed by anonymous clients.
+* *UseAuthorization* adds the authorization middleware to make sure, our API endpoint cannot be accessed by anonymous clients.

 Navigating to the controller *https://localhost:6001/identity* on a browser should return a 401 status code.
 This means your API requires a credential and is now protected by IdentityServer.

 {{% notice note %}}
-If you are wondering, why the above code disables audience validation, have a look :ref:`here <refResources>` for a more in-depth discussion.
+If you are wondering, why the above code disables audience validation, have a look :ref:`here <refResources>` TODO for a more in-depth discussion.
 {{% /notice %}}

 #### Creating the client